DraugoLinn/Search-Vocabulary-By-Kanji/README.md

 ```
 File names without spaces.

-Any argument can be ommited.
+Any argument can be omitted.
 Default values for arguments are:
 - k: known-kanji.csv
 - w: wordlist.csv